-If you’re interested in putting together a car kit, here is what has worked for our family — based on our own experience and advice from my local True Value experts.
+If you’re interested in putting together a car kit, here is what has worked for our family — based on our own experience and advice from my local hardware store experts.
 (I’m not including tire changing tools because they typically come with the car.)

 For a Bare Minimum kit, we like to have: